-The British Consulate-General in Sydney represents the UK government in New South Wales.
+The British Consulate-General in Sydney represents the UK government in Australia.

 If you’re travelling in Australia, see our Australia travel advice about coronavirus (COVID-19).

-If you’re in New South Wales and you need advice which is not covered by reading our travel advice then you can contact us online
+If you’re in New South Wales and you need advice which is not covered in our travel advice then you can contact us online

 Get an emergency travel document